<!--

 - [Mainnet Gas Parameters](/protocol/tips/tip-1010): Initial gas parameters for Tempo mainnet launch including base fee pricing, payment lane capacity, and transaction gas limits.

-- [Enhanced Access Key Permissions](/protocol/tips/tip-1011): Extends Access Keys with periodic spending limits and destination address scoping for subscription-based and restricted access patterns.
+- [Enhanced Access Key Permissions](/protocol/tips/tip-1011): Extends Access Keys with periodic spending limits, destination/function scoping, and limited calldata recipient scoping.

 - [Compound Transfer Policies](/protocol/tips/tip-1015): Extends TIP-403 with compound policies that specify different authorization rules for senders and recipients.

-- [Exempt Storage Creation from Gas Limits](/protocol/tips/tip-1016): Storage creation gas costs are charged but don't count against transaction or block gas limits, enabling higher contract code pricing and better throughput for new account operations.
+- [Exempt Storage Creation from Gas Limits](/protocol/tips/tip-1016): Storage creation gas costs are charged but don't count against transaction or block gas limits, using a reservoir model aligned with EIP-8037 for correct GAS opcode semantics and EVM compatibility.

 - [Account Keychain Precompile](/protocol/transactions/AccountKeychain): Technical specification for the Account Keychain precompile managing access keys with expiry timestamps and per-token spending limits.